davidnx/NextjsStaticHosting-AspNetCore/README.md

 Not really, for a few reasons.
 But it is still informative:
 * The capabilities of the two stacks are not equivalent, and the ASP .NET Core hosting stack enabled by this project does not support SSR content.
 To a large degree, we are comparing apples and oranges.
 On the other hand, entire apps can be built without needing SSR.
 In those cases, the additional capabilities of running in Node.js are unused
 * Only measuring the time to load the HTML for a page.
 Loading other static content (js, css, etc.) may account for longer delays in observed page load performance in practice, and those aren't taken into account in these tests
-* Not necessarily following best practices for production hosting, though the setup followed the official guidance for both Next.js and ASP .NET Core without additinal tweaks in either
+* Not necessarily following best practices for production hosting, though the setup followed the official guidance for both Next.js and ASP .NET Core without additional tweaks in either
 * Run on Windows, whereas each stack could exhibit different perf characteristics on a different OS

 # Usage